The Pinch of Lossarnach

 Meanwhile to the east the earth rumbles and dust clouds billow into the sky.
 Bardings in the East Bight retreat into the forest and Dorwinion locks its gates and prepares for the worst.
 Word comes from Rhûn of a massive force of Wainriders approaching Dagorlad.
 Red Alatar has come!

 Radagast arrives unexpected and unannounced in Lossarnach after having journeyed from the distant north over many weeks.
 The wizard provides Elessar with avian messengers to coordinate with his subjects as the Southron noose tightens.
 Elessar is finally brought to bay in the foothills of the White Mountains west of the River Erui.
-His army has swollen to 2000 men and early that morning is joined by more than 600 footsore Rohirrim and a company of Elvish Archers from Ithilien led by Legolas.
+His army has swollen to 2000 men and early that morning is joined by another 600 footsore Rohirrim and a company of Elvish Archers from Ithilien led by Legolas.
 By midday they are outflanked by fresh Southron Cavalry, so Elessar arrays his forces on a craggy hill.
 Behind him the hills rise in tiers to the mountains and far to the north east Mount Mindolluin is visible with the White Tower a pinnacle on the horizon.

 The Southrons number more than 10000 foemen.
 Arrayed beneath Elessar, the Umbareans swarm to the west, the Southron cavalry to the east and Haradrim legions before him.
 Then, out of the misty Sirith valley to the west, emerges the army of Dol Amroth!